The probabilistic world: Subsystems

 \subsubsection{Subtraces}

 In quantum mechanics subtraces of the density matrix are an important way to define relevant subsystems.
 The same holds for ``classical'' probabilistic systems.
 Our formulation of time-local subsystems in terms of the classical density matrix offers the appropriate starting point for defining subsystems by subtraces.
+We discuss in this subsection subsystems for local chains.
+A generalization to matrix chains, possibly obtained from integrating out variables, is straightforward, but not considered here.
+Large classes of interesting subsystems for local chains can be obtained by subtraces.
+They are only found in a formulation of the time-local probability information in terms of classical wave functions or the classical density matrix, while they are not accessible from the time-local probability distribution.
+The possibility to find relevant subsystems is an important advantage of our formulation of evolution in classical statistics.
 A crucial criterion for useful subsystems requires that they are closed with respect to the time evolution.
 The probabilistic information of the subsystem, encoded in the density matrix of the subsystem, should be sufficient for the computation of the time evolution of the subsystem.
 No probabilistic information related to its environment should play a role.